 In your yard, a container or even a paper cup plant some seeds and watch them grow.
 Herbs are easy and fun to have indoors or on a patio or porch.
 Kids love to pick, smell, and taste them.
 Planting flowers for your local bees is always a fun project too.

-Little animal figures are always fun to play with, build houses for (out of blocks or recycling), bring with you in the bath or take with you in your pocket on an adventure.
+Little animal figures are always fun to play with, build houses for (out of blocks or recycling), bring with you in the bath or take with you in your pocket.